twcook/S3Model/README.md

 Python Implementation
 =====================
-The Python 3.7+ implementation is in located in the project https://github.com/DataInsightsInc/S3MPython There are tutorials included in the Jupyter notebooks.
+The Python implementation is in located in the project https://github.com/twcook/S3MPython There are tutorials included in the examples folder as Jupyter notebooks.

 See the Getting Started notebook.